Our Story

 Something out of a dream.

-My path didn’t begin with purpose — it began with pain.
+My path didn’t begin with purpose — it began with a feeling I couldn’t quite name.

-I remember arriving in this world as if I didn’t belong.
+I remember moving through the world as if I didn’t fully belong.

-I was deeply sensitive — moving through life with a constant sense of overwhelm, a feeling of being too much — and at the same time, not enough.
+I was deeply sensitive — experiencing everything more intensely, carrying a quiet sense of overwhelm, of being too much… and at times, not enough.

 So I learned to adapt.
 I shaped myself into who I thought I needed to be — creating identities, achieving, performing… doing whatever I could to feel safe in the world.

 I searched for love in places it could never truly be found.
-And when that wasn’t enough, I numbed and punished myself.
+And when that wasn’t enough, I found ways to disconnect from myself.

-Through dissociation, substance use, self-abandonment and self-betrayal — ways of escaping that slowly pulled me further away from who I was.
+Through distraction, numbing and self-abandonment — ways of coping that slowly pulled me further from who I was.

 But underneath it all, there was always something quieter.
 A part of me that kept searching — for something real, something true… something that felt like magic.